7 Strategies to Help You Get Through Thanksgiving with the Family

 View Full List

-Sometimes it is best to stay away - For those of us whose families edge closer to the Roys than the Bradys, or where there are issues with mental health, substance abuse, conflicting belief systems, unwillingness to accept sexual orientations and gender identities, disparities in socioeconomic situations, histories of abuse, insurmountable resentments of one kind or another, sometimes the best option is to avoid the gathering altogether.
+Sometimes it is best to stay away - For those of us whose families edge closer to the Roys than the Bradys, or where there are issues with mental health, substance abuse, irreconcilable belief systems, unwillingness to accept sexual orientations and gender identities, disparities in socioeconomic situations, histories of abuse, insurmountable resentments of one kind or another, sometimes the best option is to avoid the gathering altogether.
 If you truly believe that attending a family gathering will put your mental or physical well-being at risk, you are right to stay away.